paulohenriquevn/aws-solutions-architect/README.md

 ---

 ### Questão 143

-**Texto original:**
-A company wants to migrate its existing on-premises monolithic application to AWS.
-The company wants to keep as much of the front-end code and the backend code as possible.
-However, the company wants to break the application into smaller applications.
-A different team will manage each application.
-The company needs a highly scalable solution that minimizes operational overhead.
-Which solution will meet these requirements?

-**Tradução:**
 Uma empresa quer migrar sua aplicação monolítica on-premises para a AWS.
 A empresa quer manter o máximo possível do código front-end e back-end.
 No entanto, a empresa quer dividir a aplicação em aplicações menores.
 Equipes diferentes irão gerenciar cada aplicação.
 A empresa precisa de uma solução altamente escalável que minimize o esforço operacional.
 Qual solução atenderá a esses requisitos?